Polyfrost/OneConfig-Documentation/utilities-module/networking-utilities.md

 # Networking Utilities

-There is a small set of basic, yet useful, networking utilities for things such as obtaining a string from a URL, downloading a file, etc.
+There is a small set of basic, yet useful, networking utilities for things such as obtaining text from a URL, downloading a file, etc.

 ## Getting a string response from a URL

+Requesting a simple string from a website is as simple as passing in the url, and some extra values to alter the specifics of the connection.
+In case any errors are encountered, such as an invalid domain name or similar, the method returns null rather than throwing an exception.

 {% tabs %}
 {% tab title="Java" %}
 ```java
 String url = "https://example.com";
 String userAgent = "Example/1.0.0";